It’s About Time: FTC 16 CFR Part 255

 Perhaps this will change on December 1.
 In the mean time, everyone should be aware that proper disclosures are not being made and those glowing reviews may not be truly independent.

-Disclosure (as required by FTC 16 CFR Part 255): I have no positions in any individual securities mentioned.
+Disclosure (as required by financial regulators and FTC CFR Part 255): I have no positions in any individual securities mentioned.
 I have no positions in any of the companies or ETF sponsors mentioned.
 I have never received any income, revenue, or fees from, or on behalf of, any of the companies or ETF sponsors mentioned.